tum-pbs/pbdl-book/overview.md

 starting points with code examples, and illustrate pros and cons of the different approaches.
 In particular, it's important to know in which scenarios each of the different techniques is particularly useful.

+## A brief history of PBDL in the context of Fluids

+First:

+Tompson, seminal...

+Chu, descriptors, early but not used

+Ling et al. isotropic turb, small FC, unused?

+PINNs ... and more ...

 ## Deep Learning and Neural Networks